InternetMaximalism/intmax2-functions/packages/token-map-register/README.md

 # token-map-register

-The token-map-register is token association mapping.
+The token-map-register is token association map.

 > token-map-register